Satisfactory-Clips-Archive/video-clip-notes/coffeestainstudiosdevs/satisfactory/transcriptions/yt-LSx6aBL0q3Q.md

 # [November 10th, 2020 Livestream](../2020-11-10.md)
 ## Q&A: Do you ever get the feeling the game will be put aside and never leave Early Access?
 https://www.youtube.com/watch?v=LSx6aBL0q3Q
-This question was possibly duplicated with a more recent answer: [March 30th, 2021 Livestream Q&A: When will the game actually release?](./yt-KvCsUb7f0KY.md) [https://www.youtube.com/watch?v=KvCsUb7f0KY](https://www.youtube.com/watch?v=KvCsUb7f0KY)
+This question was possibly duplicated with a more recent answer: April 13th, 2021 Livestream Q&A: What about 1.0? [https://youtube.com/embed/cF3QleeEiJo?autoplay=1&start=6332&end=6358](https://youtube.com/embed/cF3QleeEiJo?autoplay=1&start=6332&end=6358)

 ### Topics